-Historic Sites of Manitoba: Fairmount School No. 201 (RM of Harrison)
+Historic Sites of Manitoba: Fairmount School No. 201 (Municipality of Harrison Park)

-The original location of Fairmount School, established in December 1883 in the Rural Municipality of Harrison, was in the northwest quarter of 3-16-19W, on land donated by John Proven.
+The original location of Fairmount School, established in December 1883 in what is now the Municipality of Harrison Park, was in the northwest quarter of 3-16-19W, on land donated by John Proven.
 The district was named for the Ontario birthplace of the local postmaster, Edward McGill.
 In 1900, a new brick veneer building, 24 feet by 42 feet, was constructed at SE10-16-19W by contractor S. Fairbairn of Minnedosa.

 The school closed in June 1920 when it merged with other rural schools to form Basswood Consolidated School No. 1252.
 The former school building was used as a community hall from 1930 to 1981.
 A small brick replica of the building was erected at the site in 1983.